 Things to Remember

-- Regular business and home insurance policies don’t cover flood claims.
+- Regular business and home liability insurance policies don’t cover flood claims.

 - It’s best to plan ahead.
 Most new flood policies have a 30-day waiting period before coverage begins.